arnogtr0021/Programming-for-Geographical-Information-Analysis/README.md

 # Code Function

+## Data Cleaning
-## Data Cleaning: Select the crime data and PPFI data in the range of North Yorkshire from the national width and remove the rows with null value in the datasets.
+Select the crime data and PPFI data in the range of North Yorkshire from the national width and remove the rows with null value in the datasets.
+## Exploratory Data Description
+An important step before data analysis, which can help the researchers to understand the characteristics of the data.
+A series of bar plots and boxplots are conducted to show the distribution status of the two datasets.
+## Linear Regression Analysis
+The analysis to study the relationship between crime activities and different factors in North Yorkshire.
+A correlation analysis is ahead of the regression analysis to find the index that have the highest correlation with crime activity for the following analysis.